Liz Lessner: common wealth- salves for precarious times, the interstices of labor and care, July 27 – September 7, 2018

 Liz Lessner is a sculptor and installation artist whose work combines traditional fabrication techniques and emerging technologies to create sensory experiences that reframe common occurrences and routine encounters.
 She is currently the Studio Fellow at VisArts in Rockville, Maryland.
-Lessner has had solo shows at Honfleur Gallery in Washington, D.C.; Big Orbit Gallery in Buffalo, NY; and The University at Buffalo Visual Studies Gallery in Buffalo, NY.
-She has exhibited her sculptures and installations nationally and internationally including the Guapamacátaro Center for Art and Ecology in Michoacán, Mexico, A.I.R. gallery in Brooklyn, NY, and Everard Read’s Circa Gallery in Cape Town, South Africa.
-She has an MFA in Media Study from the University at Buffalo.
-Her research into embedded electronics ability to create novel sensory experiences has been supported by grants like the Mark Diamond Research Fund, fellowships like the Eyeo Artists Fellowship, and awards like a 2019 Fulbright Research Award to Brazil.
+Lessner has had solo shows at Honfleur Gallery in Washington, D.C.; Big Orbit Gallery in Buffalo, NY; and the University at Buffalo Visual Studies Gallery in Buffalo, NY.
+She has also exhibited nationally and internationally at the Guapamacátaro Center for Art and Ecology in Michoacán, Mexico, A.I.R.
+Gallery in Brooklyn, NY, and Everard Read’s Circa Gallery in Cape Town, South Africa.
+She holds an MFA in Media Study from the University at Buffalo.
+Her research into embedded electronics’ ability to create novel sensory experiences has been supported by grants like the Mark Diamond Research Fund, fellowships like the Eyeo Artists Fellowship, and awards like a 2019 Fulbright Research Award to Brazil.